After A Major Hack, U.S. Looks To Fix A Cyber 'Blind Spot'

 "The Russians rented a computer server capability on a network hosting company, GoDaddy," said Gerstell.
 "Just like I can go buy a website on GoDaddy, so too can the Russians."

-Of course, the hackers used multiple layers of deception to hide their identity and make it look like they were Americans, Gerstell said.
+Of course, the hackers used multiple layers of deception to hide their identity and make it look as if they were Americans, Gerstell said.
 This meant that even if U.S. cybersecurity teams suspected something was amiss, the bread crumbs weren't leading back to Russia.

 "Someone looking at their computer in the United States, to see whether it was doing anything funny, would see communications from their computer to another computer in the United States on GoDaddy, which doesn't look particularly suspicious," he said.